dgc-cgn/DEC/challenges/dec-03.md

 # Domain Name Signature Provider (DNSP) Program

+## Building a Stronger Digital Ecosystem

+This program builds on those who have implemented [DEC-02 Sign and Verify With My Domain](dec-02.md) and who wish to be formally recognized for their investment in building stronger digital ecosystem.

 ## Overview

 This digital ecosystem challenge aims to establish a **Domain Name Signature Provider (DNSP)** program that is designed to verify and establish trust for domain owners by linking their domain name to a cryptographic key pair.
 The program ensures that the domain owner is verified and demonstrates the capability to securely sign digital documents or data.

-This challenge builds on those who have implemented [DEC-02 Sign and Verify With My Domain](dec-02.md) and who wish to be formally recognized for their investment in building stronger digital ecosystem.
+In practical terms, if a user receives a document signed by a website owner with a well-known domain name—such as agency.canada.ca—the document can be quickly verified by referencing the public key associated with agency.canada.ca.
+This combination of a recognized domain name and its corresponding public key ensures reliable confirmation that the document was signed by the legitimate issuer and remains untampered.

+The DNSP utilizes widely used web capabilities, enabling any website owner to issue authentic documents that are easy to verify, such as invoices, letters of enrollment, or proofs of income.

 ## Core Conformance Requirements

-The initial DNSP program is intended to apply the following artefacts for the purposes of verifcation:
+The initial DNSP program is intended to apply the following recommendations and guidance for the purposes of verification and mutual recognition:

 - [did:web Method Specification](https://w3c-ccg.github.io/did-method-web/)
 - [High Assurance DIDs with DNS Guidance](https://www.ietf.org/archive/id/draft-carter-high-assurance-dids-with-dns-06.html)

-Further details can be found in [DEC-02](dec-02.md)

 ## Supplementary Conformance Requirements

 For higher assurance level requirements and sector-specific requirements the following national standards and specifications may be applied for verification:
 - [DGSI/TS 115 Technical Specification for Digital Credentials and Digital Trust Services](https://dgc-cgn.org/standards/find-a-standard/standards-in-digital-credentials/digital-credentials/)
 - [CAN/DGSI 103-0: Digital Trust & Identity - Part 0 - Techniques - Code of Practice](https://dgc-cgn.org/standards/find-a-standard/standards-in-digital-trust/can-ciosc-103-0-digital-trust-identity-part-0-techniques-code-of-practice/)